Reducing the Scope of Language Models: Experimental Setup

 \textbf{Circuit Breakers (CB):} \cite{zou2024improving} first introduce a method they call Circuit Breakers (CB) for accepting normal queries while rejecting dangerous ones.
 We repurpose their method for this task.
-Essentially given a function $\text{rep}$ which extracts the representations of a language model at particular layers, they design an optimization objective with two components: $\mathcal{L}_a(x_a, \Delta) = \lVert \text{rep}(f_{\theta}(x_a)) - \text{rep}(f_{\theta+\Delta}(x_a)) \rVert_2^2 $ and $\mathcal{L}_r(x_r, \Delta) = \max \{0, \cos(\text{rep}(f_{\theta}(x_r)), \text{rep}(f_{\theta+\Delta}(x_r))\}$.
-The total loss is $\mathcal{L} = \alpha(t) \mathcal{L}_a + \beta(t) \mathcal{L}_r$ where the two components of the loss are scheduled over time.
+Essentially, given a function which extracts the representations of a language model at particular layers, they design an optimization objective with two components: $\mathcal{L}_{gen,{q \in \mathcal{D}_{\text{rel}}}}(q, \Delta) = \lVert \text{rep}(f_{\theta}(q)) - \text{rep}(f_{\theta+\Delta}(q)) \rVert_2^2 $ and $\mathcal{L}_{rej,{q \in \mathcal{D}_{\text{irr}}}}(q, \Delta) = \max \{0, \cos(\text{rep}(f_{\theta}(q)), \text{rep}(f_{\theta+\Delta}(q))\}$.
+The total loss is $\mathcal{L}_{scope} = \alpha(t) \mathcal{L}_{gen} + \beta(t) \mathcal{L}_{rej}$ where the two components of the loss are scheduled over time.

 This loss function keeps the representations of accept tasks from drifting, while making the representations of reject tasks orthogonal from their original position.
-The observation is that this orthogonalization breaks the language model generation on these reject inputs.
-We use original hyperparameters proposed by \citet{zou2024improving}.
-For CB we tune learning rate and step budget.
+This orthogonalization breaks the language model generation on bad inputs.
+For CB we tune learning rate and step budget and more, and show later that CB is particularly sensitive to hyperparameters.

-\textbf{SFT $\rightarrow$ CB:} In order to improve accept task performance, we propose to layer CB on top of SFT.
-The method in this case is quite simple, we first run SFT, then run CB training on top.
-Here we keep hyperparameters from the SFT and CB tuning respectively.
-The nice benefit of this approach is it now requires only a single call to a tuned language model.
+\textbf{SFT $\rightarrow$ CB:} As we will see, SFT and CB tend to be the best methods for scoping in slightly different circumstances.
+In order to improve accept task performance and preserve the benefits of both, we propose to layer CB on top of SFT.
+We first run SFT, then run CB training afterwards.
+We keep hyperparameters from the SFT and CB tuning respectively.

-\subsection{Detecting Rejection}
+\subsection{Detecting rejection}

-Ideally one might choose to use a language model judge for detecting rejection~\citep{zheng2023judging}.
-However, given the large number of experiments and evaluations in this work, we found it prohibitively expensive to run all the evaluations through a state-of-the-art API judge.
-We experimented with using hosted language models as judges, with the largest being \texttt{Llama-3-70B-Instruct}~\citep{dubey2024llama}, but found such detection to have much poorer performance both in precision and recall than the metrics described below.